ReactiveBayes/GraphPPL.jl/docs/src/getting_started.md

 ## Creating a model

 In `GraphPPL`, we can specify a model with the `@model` macro.
 The `@model` macro takes a function as an argument, and registers the blueprint of creating this model.
+The model macro is not exported by default by `GraphPPL` (more on this later), so we will import it explicitly:

 ```@example getting-started
+import GraphPPL: @model

 @model function example()

 end